Lense-Thirring Precession Modulates Repeated Lensing of Continues Gravitational Wave Source from AGN Disks: LT Effects on lensing

 As shown in Fig.~\ref{fig:Techange}, the time during which the source passes through the Einstein radius decreases as the orbital inclination of the system deviates from the edge-on configuration during its evolution.
 This indicates that the lensing duration is progressively shortening.
 The rate of this decrease is more pronounced for systems with higher spin, while for low-spin cases (e.g., $\chi = 0.1$), the duration remains nearly constant.

-It is important to emphasize that this lensing duration is an observable quantity.
+It should be noted that this lensing duration may serve as an observable quantity.
 Since the CW frequency can be directly extracted from the waveform, the corresponding transmission factor for a given frequency—specifically, the value associated with $\eta = 1$—can be determined (see Eq. \eqref{eq:transmission_factor}).
 This transmission factor can be inferred from both the waveform (see Eq. \eqref{eq:lensedCW}) and the SNR \cite{suyamprakasamMicrolensingLongdurationGravitational2025}.
-By transmission the time interval during which this amplification occurs, we obtain the observable lensing duration, denoted as $T_{\rm Ein}$.
+The lensing duration, denoted as $T_{\rm Ein}$, can be characterized by the time interval during which the waveform amplitude exceeds the amplification threshold($F(f, \eta =1) $).

 We proceed to evaluate the maximum value of $\left| F \right|$ within each interval of repeated lensing events.
 Notably, this quantity can be directly inferred from the waveform.
 As illustrated in Fig.~\ref{fig:MAXF}, the peak values of $\left| F \right|$ exhibit a monotonic decrease over time, with the decay proceeding more rapidly for higher spin values.